LUANG PRABANG TRAVEL INFORMATION

 Luang Prabang, the jewel on the Mekong, a protected UNESCO World Heritage site in the warm heart of Indochina invites visitors for a wide range of activities to explore.
 Take the time to read and review our independent travel information about Luang Prabang and Laos.

-is surely a jewel in Indochina, and a protected UNESCO World Heritage Site since 1995.
-Once the capital of former kings and an important post along river trade lines it became a site of interest for visitors from all over the world.
+Luang Prabang town, is surely a jewel in Indochina, and a protected UNESCO World Heritage Site since 1995.
+Oncethe capital of former kings and an important post along river trade lines it became a site of interest for visitors from all over the world.
 The ancient royal city is surrounded by misty mountains at the junction of the Mekong and the smaller Nam Khan river.

 The center of town is located on a peninsula on an altitude of 300 meter above see level.
-Here we find ancient buildings, the royal palace, monasteries and temples.
-In the middle of the small city is Mount Phousi with stunning views of the surrounding temples and hills.
+Here we find ancient buildings, the former royal palace which is the national museum today and of course numerous Buddhist monasteries and temples.
+In the middle of the small city is Mount Phousi with truly stunning views of the surrounding temples and hills.

 Luang Prabang is a provincial city where time still seems to stand still.
 As part of the UNESCO reconstruction plan, new buildings have been limited and old houses and streets receive reconstruction to keep Luang Prabang magical place...